dmitry-ed-gusev/research-lab/_courses and education/devops/ansible/README.md

 1. First of all: create and activate the virtual environment: `python -m venv .venv --prompt .venv-ansible`
 2. Activate it: `source .venv/bin/activate`
 3. Optionally, you may upgrade pip in the virtual environment: `python.exe -m pip install --upgrade pip`
-4. Install ansible with additional dependencies (for managing windows and docker): `pip install ansible pywinrm docker`
+4. Install ansible with additional dependencies (for managing windows and docker): `pip install ansible pywinrm docker` - this step is optional
-5. ???
+5. Install ansible and (I would recommend) ansible-lint: `pip install ansible==2.9.7 ansible-lint=5.4.0`.
+In case you need more recent version of ansible/ansible-lint - do not specify exact versions.

 ## Vagrant: usage and restrictions